What Are You Asking of Your Listeners? An honest Sermon Counts the Cost

 Minutes

-For many of us if not most, time is the most precious commodity we have, more precious than money.
+For many of us, if not most, time is the most precious commodity we have, more precious than money.

-We all have to choose what to do with the minutes we have.
-How to allocate the precious minutes of the day for the nonessentials is a tough decision.
+Deciding how to allocate the precious minutes of the day for the nonessentials is a tough decision.

-Prayer and bible reading?
-After taking care of the daily essentials, are these essential to daily living?
 Are they essential when compared to other competing goods like exercise, reading to the kids, or cooking for an elderly neighbor?

 What price in minutes does the Gospel ask us to pay?

-BandWidth
+emotional BandWidth

 People are overwhelmed.